-Governmental Accounting Standards Board Statement No. 14 established criteria for determining which component units should be considered part of the State of Louisiana for reporting purposes.
-The basic criterion for financial including a potential component unit within the reporting entity is financial accountability.
-The GASE has set forth considered in determining financial criteria to be accountability.
+Governmental Accounting Standards Board Statement No. 14 established criteria for determining which component units should be considered part of the State of Louisiana for financial reporting purposes.
+The basic criterion including a potential component unit within the reporting entity is financial accountability.
+The GASB has set forth criteria to be considered determining in accountability.
 These criteria include: